RetroReversing/retroReversing/categories/misc/GDC.md

 ---
 ## CGDC 3 - 1989
-Not much is known about the third version of the Computer Game Developers Conference (CGDC) hosted in Sunnyvale California sometime in 1989 and managed to double the previous atendence from 150 to 300.
+Not much is known about the third version of the Computer Game Developers Conference (CGDC) hosted in Sunnyvale California sometime in 1989 and managed to double the previous attendance from 150 to 300.

 If you know of any sessions that took place in the 1989 Computer Game Developer Conference then please let us know!